teddiebrock/blank-spaces/about.md

 &nbsp;

-**Eco / Xeno is an 'anti-lifestyle' lifestyle blog about sustainability and daily resistance.**
+**Eco / Xeno is an 'anti-lifestyle lifestyle blog' about sustainability and daily resistance.**

-This blog is a space to explore and build alternative futures for human/non-human life based on principles of justice, resilience, maintenance, and repair.
+This tiny seed of a blog was planted to grow space (and flourish with countless others) to explore and build alternative futures for human/non/in-human life based on principles of justice, resilience, maintenance, and repair.

+I hope to entangle various observations, theory, and wanderings from daily life with concrete opportunities for radical collective action.

 &nbsp;
 &nbsp;